Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Juni 2025 03.30.28 UTC
+- WIB: Selasa, 3 Juni 2025 04.28.36 UTC
-- WITA: Selasa, 3 Juni 2025 04.30.28 UTC
+- WITA: Selasa, 3 Juni 2025 05.28.36 UTC
-- WIT: Selasa, 3 Juni 2025 05.30.28 UTC
+- WIT: Selasa, 3 Juni 2025 06.28.36 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: attitude
+Kategori: nature